Reform UK: Transition into Reform UK

 Before the general election on 8 December 2019, Farage announced that, following Brexit, the party would change its name to the "Reform Party", and campaign for changes in the electoral system and structure of the House of Commons.
+Farage has stated that he admired the Reform Party of Canada in the 1990s, which both influenced his politics and the naming of Reform UK; further, Preston Manning, the historic leader of the Reform Party of Canada, attended a Reform UK event alongside Farage in Birmingham on 5 September 2025.

-In July 2020, Italexit, a Eurosceptic party inspired by the Brexit Party, was founded in Italy.
 In November 2020, Farage and Tice announced that they had applied to the Electoral Commission to rename the Brexit Party to 'Reform UK'.
 They said that the party would campaign on a platform that was opposed to further COVID-19 lockdowns and that it would seek to reform aspects of the British government, including the BBC and the House of Lords.
 The party also gave its support to the Great Barrington Declaration.
 On 4 January 2021, the party's name change to Reform UK was approved by the Electoral Commission.

 In 2021, Reform UK gained representation in the Scottish Parliament when Michelle Ballantyne, then an independent and formerly a Conservative member of the Scottish Parliament (MSP), joined the party and was named Reform UK's leader in Holyrood.
 She lost her and the party's only seat in Scotland in the 2021 Scottish Parliament election, and resigned as the party's leader in Scotland in February 2022.

 Farage stepped down as leader in March 2021, being replaced by the party chairman, Tice.
 The former North West England MEP David Bull was appointed as deputy leader of the party on 11 March 2021.
 On 26 March 2021, it was announced that the former Brexit Party MEP Nathan Gill had become the Leader of Reform UK Wales.
 In 2021, Reform UK announced its intention to field a full slate of candidates in the Senedd, Scottish Parliament and London Assembly elections with Tice standing for election in the latter.
 The party failed to win any seats above local level in the 2021 elections in May, and lost their deposit in the Hartlepool by-election.

-At the 2021 Senedd election the party fielded candidates in every constituency and on the regional lists; it picked up 1.6% of the constituency vote (7th place) and 1.1% of the regional list votes (8th place).
+At the 2021 Senedd election, the party fielded candidates in every constituency and on the regional lists; it picked up 1.6% of the constituency vote (7th place) and 1.1% of the regional list votes (8th place).
 At the 2021 Scottish Parliament election no constituency candidates were fielded and the party received only 5,793 list votes across the whole country.
 At the London Assembly election none of their constituency candidates were elected and the party finished tenth on the London-wide list with 25,009 votes.